How Universal Credit works in Scotland

 If you meet the current criteria, these choices are made available once you’ve received the first payment via the online system.
 You can choose to make one change, both changes, or none at all under the new process, giving you more flexibility and control over your finances.

 Initially, there’s a time limit of 60 days in which to choose one or more of the changes.
 The offer to change disappears from your online account after 60 days, but you can still make a request to change your payment options at a later date if you wish.

 This new flexibility also means you can change your mind in the future, should your circumstances change.
 There are benefits to yourself as a tenant and also to your landlord by having your rent paid directly, rather than into your bank account.
 Although you’ll still need to budget for household bills, it ensures this high priority rent payment is made without delay.

 Scotland Debt Solutions has been helping Scottish residents to escape debt since 1989.
 We can provide more information about the Universal Credit system in Scotland, and how it affects your claim.
-Call one of the team for a free consultation – we operate from four offices around Scotland.
+Call one of the team for a free consultation – we operate from five offices around Scotland.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]

 A trust deed is a common debt repayment programme based around a voluntary arrangement made between you, your creditors and a qualified independent trustee who takes control of your debt repayments for a typical period of four years.
 If you’re having difficulty paying your debts and have assets or a regular income, you may qualify […]